 - In the sidebar on the left, under Release, select your handheld.

-- Plug your microSD card into your PC.
+- Connect your microSD card to your PC.

 - Open your USB formatting utility of choice.
 Here are a few recommendations: